-FireSmart Canada recommends that wood chips not be used with 1.5 m of structures.
-They can be used outside this zone, with proper watering (wood chips hold water well).
-Do not place wood chips around trees.
+FireSmart Canada recommends that wood chips not be used.
 When landscaping against your home, consider using gravel mulch, rock mulch, or a combination of plant mulch and decorative rock mulch to reduce the risk.
 Wood chips are not considered vegetative and therefore not soft landscaping.